imanuelcostigan/hadleyverse/README.md

 hadleyverse
 ===========

-A package to install packages from the hadleyverse
+A package to load (or first install and then load) packages from the hadleyverse

 ## List of packages

-The list of packages that will be installed by default include:
+Userland packages:

 * ggplot2
 * lubridate